-The chronological map of the Last Days in this section indicates two major immigration movements (called Aliyahs) that occurred before World War I, the first one happened before 1900 and the second one happened after 1900.
-These Aliyahs happened during a period when the Middle East was still controlled by the Ottoman Empire, which despite these early immigration events of Jews back to Palestine, the Islamic empire was not going to be accommodating to the Jews or to a Jewish state.
+The chronological map of the Last Days in this section indicates two major immigration movements (called Aliyahs) that occurred before World War I, the first one happening before 1900 and the second one happening after 1900.
+These Aliyahs occurred during a period when the Middle East was still controlled by the Ottoman Empire, which despite these major early immigration events of Jews back to Palestine, the Islamic empire was not going to be accommodating to the Jews or to a Jewish state.

 However, the advent of World War I (1914-1918) changed everything.
-Germany (which was a focal point of antisemitism in Europe) was defeated, the Ottoman Empire (which dominated Palestine, was destroyed) and the British Government (along with the League of Nations) ended up controlling much of the Middle East.
-Even before the end of the war, the British government issued a monumental statement, written by Arthur Balfour, that supported and permitted the return of the Jews to Palestine (see image of this letter).
+Germany (which was a focal point of antisemitism in Europe) was defeated, the Ottoman Empire (which dominated the area around Palestine) was destroyed, and the British Government (along with the League of Nations) ended up controlling much of the Middle East.
+Even before the end of the war, the British government issued a monumental proclamation, written by Arthur Balfour and several others, that supported and permitted the return of the Jews to Palestine (see image of this letter).
 The Balfour Declaration, as it became known, was issued on November 2nd, 1917 and published on the 9th of that month.
 It represented a fundamental shift in the world’s position regarding the Jews and their former homeland.
-For the first time in nearly 2,000 years, the Jews were officially permitted to return to Palestine.
+For the first time in nearly 2,000 years, the Balfour Declaration officially permitted the Jews to return to their homeland.

-After the Balfour Declaration and the British Mandate for Palestine were issued, three major Aliyahs occurred causing hundreds-of-thousands of Jews to immigrate in mass back to their homeland.
-This made for a total of five Aliyahs since the beginning of the Zionist movement in Theodor Herzl’s time, and the fifth Aliyah led right up to the start of World War II in 1939.
+After the Balfour Declaration and the British Mandate for Palestine were enacted, three major Aliyahs occurred that resulted in hundreds-of-thousands of Jews immigrating in waves back to their homeland.
+These events combined for a total of five Aliyahs stretching from the beginning of the Zionist movement in Theodor Herzl’s time to the fifth Aliyah, which led right up to the start of World War II in 1939.

-The rise of Nazi Germany and World War II again changed everything for the Jews.
+The rise of Nazi Germany in the 1930s and the beginning of World War II again changed everything for the Jews.
 The antisemitic persecution that they endured in Europe before this time paled in comparison to the persecution they were about to experience at the hands of the Nazis.
-The Holocaust was one of the worst examples of mass murder and the attempted extermination of an entire people the world had ever seen.
-Millions of Jews were first rounded up and enslaved and then systematically executed in concentration camps scattered throughout Germany-controlled Europe.
-Experts have estimated that there were over 6,000,000 Jews killed during the Nazi years.
+The Holocaust was one of the worst examples of mass murder and the attempted extermination of an entire ethnic population the world had ever seen.
+Millions of Jews were first persecuted and attacked, then rounded up and enslaved, and finally systematically executed in horrible concentration camps scattered throughout Germany-controlled Europe.
+Experts have estimated that over 6,000,000 Jews were killed during the scourge of the Nazi years.

 The persecution of the Jews and their desire to escape to their former homeland caused a major fulfillment of prophecy regarding their return to Israel.
-As discussed in great detail under several sub-sections on Israel, the Lord’s plan did not involve blessings for Israel in this process, but an angry ripping of the Christ-rejecting Jews out from the countries where they had been living to send them back to their land for judgment.
+As discussed in great detail under several sub-sections under the main heading Israel, the Lord’s plan did not involve blessings for Israel in this process, but an angry ripping of the Christ-rejecting Jews out from the countries where they had been living to send them back to their land for judgment.
 These facts often run contrary to what many Christians believe has happened to Israel in recent times.
-No, God is not blessing them, but gathering them for judgment in the Last Days.
-Even so, as a result of these events, the number of Jews in Palestine increased by over 24-fold from 1885 to 1946 as they fled persecution (see Zionism and Yishuv to compare the Jewish population in Palestine throughout this period).
-The Lord did rip them out of the nations and returned them to their land just as he predicted.
+No, God was not blessing them, but violently gathering them for judgment in the Last Days.

-Ezekiel spoke of these events in his prophecy:
+Ezekiel wrote of these future events in powerful terms:

 “As I live, saith the Lord God, surely with a mighty hand, and with a stretched out arm, and with fury poured out, will I rule over you: And I will bring you out from the people, and will gather you out of the countries wherein ye are scattered, with a mighty hand, and with a stretched out arm, and with fury poured out.”

-Thus, the events on the chart leading up to the Rebirth of Israel include many periods of intense persecution against the Jews.
-Often these times included violent Pogroms, which were mob attacks against Jews and Jewish property.
-These occurred in Russia, in Germany, and in many European countries as well as some nations throughout the Middle East.
-The persecutions against the Jews began to rip them away from the nations to which they had been scattered and many escaped to Palestine in hopes of avoiding death.
-This period of violent uprooting culminated in the horrendous persecutions at the hands of the Nazis during World War II.
+Thus, the events on the chart leading up to the Rebirth of Israel included many periods of intense persecution against the Jews.
+Often these times involved violent Pogroms, which were mob attacks against Jews and Jewish property, resulting in assaults, thefts, and destruction.
+These occurred in Russia, in Germany, and in many other European countries.
+Pogroms also happened in many of the nations throughout the Middle East.
+The persecutions against the Jews began to uproot them from the nations to which they had been scattered and caused many of them to escape to Palestine in hopes of avoiding death.
+This period of violence culminated in the horrendous persecutions at the hands of the Nazis during World War II.

-As incredible as it may sound, these violent persecutions of the Jews throughout the world and their migration back to the land of Israel occurred exactly as predicted by the prophets.
-The top half of the Chronology of Israel in the Last Days is characterized by this quote from Ezekiel, which predicts that God would rip them out of the nations with “fury poured out” and bring them back to their land.
-The fear of the pogroms and the hope of the Zionist movement combined to rip them away from any sense of security among the nations and move them back to their land.
+As incredible as it may sound, the intense persecutions of the Jews throughout the world and their migration back to the land of Israel occurred exactly as predicted by the prophets.
+The top half of the Chronology of Israel in the Last Days is characterized by this quote from Ezekiel, which predicted that God would rip them out of the nations with “fury poured out” and bring them back to their land.
+The fear of the pogroms and the hope of the Zionist movement combined to shock the Jews away from any sense of security among the nations and move them back in mass to their land.
 All of these persecutions, therefore, would ultimately lead to the historic founding of Israel and the most exciting fulfillment of prophecy since the First Coming of Christ.

 The Rebirth of Israel

-The most important event of this period was the Rebirth of Israel on May 14, 1948.
-As the main sections on Israel more fully discuss, this incredible event was the main sign leading to the End of the Age.
-For the first time in thousands of years, the Jews again had a homeland in the Middle East that they could call home.
-Their rebirth occurred not as a result of protracted military campaigns, but it occurred in a single day, just as the prophets predicted (Isaiah 66:7-8).
-This event is the most important sign of the Last Days that we have witnessed, as most of the remaining prophecies concerning this period involve the nation of Israel and the Jewish people living in their land.
+The most important prophetic event of recent history was the Rebirth of Israel on May 14, 1948.
+As the sections on Israel more fully discuss, this incredible event was the main sign signaling the End of the Age.
+For the first time in thousands of years, the Jews again had an official nation in the Middle East that they could call their homeland.
+Their rebirth occurred not as a result of protracted military campaigns, but it occurred in a single day with the Jews issuing a global proclamation, just as the prophets predicted (Isaiah 66:7-8).
+This event is the most important sign of the Last Days that we have ever witnessed, as most of the remaining prophecies concerning the End Times involve the nation of Israel and the Jewish people living back in their land.

-Some have said that predictions of the soon Return of Christ have been made in every generation and that none of them have ever come true, so what makes this generation and time any different?
-Primarily it is because of the Rebirth of Israel that we can know for certain that the End of Days is at hand.
-This event therefore is the primary sign on our chronology and the one that should grab our attention and wake us up from any doubt that the Return of Christ is drawing near.
+Some have scoffed at this, saying that the predictions of the soon Return of Christ have been made in every generation and that none of them have ever come true, thus this generation and time can’t be any different.
+However, it is primarily because of the Rebirth of Israel that we can know for certain that the End of Days is at hand.
+This event therefore is the primary harbinger of the End Times and the most important sign that the Return of Christ is drawing near!

 Trembling and Fear

-There are many End Times prophecies in the Bible that are important to comprehend, but for a full understanding of how they will fit into the Chronology of the Last Days sometimes it is not completely clear until they actually occur.
+There are many End Times prophecies in the Bible that are important to comprehend, but for a full understanding of how they could fit into a coherent chronology of the Last Days it is sometimes not completely clear until the events actually occur.
 The Rebirth of Israel is one such prophecy.
 The Lord plainly predicted that they would be reborn in a single day and become a nation in a state of unbelief leading to Armageddon (see for instance Jeremiah 30:3-7).
 However, God did not provide details of how many wars they would have to fight before the end, nor did he tell us that they would finally capture Jerusalem only after winning a series of battles in a spectacular Six-Day War.

-Only by living through this time period when the events actually happened, are we now able understand how Israel’s days of trouble are unfolding.
-Decades of wars and turmoil have been building up to a point where Israel’s enemies are becoming too strong to fully restrain them by military strength alone.
+Only by living through the time period when the events actually happened are we now able understand how Israel’s days of trouble would unfold.
+Decades of wars and turmoil have been building to a point where Israel’s enemies are becoming too strong to fully restrain them by military strength alone.
 Pakistan has developed nuclear weapons and Iran is nearing completion of a nuclear program and missile development that will seriously threaten Israel’s security.
 Egypt and Syria are becoming more radicalized and are again calling for the destruction of Israel.
 The Iranian leaders have stated their goal of destroying the Jewish state in a nuclear holocaust.
 At the same time, terrorist groups in Gaza, Lebanon, and Syria have gathered thousands of short range missiles capable of striking within Israel.
-Meanwhile, the struggle between the Jews and Palestinians over Jerusalem is building to a crescendo that is being debated on a global level just as the prophets predicted (Zech.
+Meanwhile, the struggle between the Jews and Palestinians over Jerusalem is building to a crescendo that is being debated on a global scale just as the prophets predicted (Zech.
 12:2).